jspresso/jspresso-ce-doc/generated/FrontendAction.md

 This action exits the application.
-Before doing so, user activated application modules are traversed ton check that no pending changes need to be forwarded to the persistent store.
-Whenever the dirty checking is positive, then the user is notified and given a chance to cancel the exit.
+ Before doing so, user activated application modules are traversed to check that no pending changes need to be forwarded to the persistent store.
+ Also asynchronous executor thread are traversed to check for still alive one.
+ Whenever the dirty checking is positive, or any asynchronous executor is still alive, then the user is notified and given a chance to cancel the exit.